 Go to: Photoshop > Preferences > Performance (Mac) or Edit > Preferences > Performance (Windows).
 The default setting is 70%.
 If your computer has a lot of RAM (more than 8 GB), settings beyond 65% can cause problems.
 Changing to 60% is a good first step.

 Make sure you have a scratch disk allocated.
 Depending on your Photoshop version the path will be in Photoshop > Preferences > (Performance or Scratch Disk).

 Plug-in Memory Setting

-The Alien Skin program's Preferences menu also has a Performance slider.
+The Exposure Software program's Preferences menu also has a Performance slider.
 Moving the setting to favor memory rather than speed can also help alleviate this error.

 The location of Preferences depends on your product version.
 For Exposure, use these paths:

 - Windows: Edit > Preferences

 Other programs have the Preferences menu in the Help (?) box in the user interface.

 Restart Photoshop after changing preferences so they will take effect.